 Supported cipher stream providers

-The PingDirectory Server supports four Cipher Stream Providers, which are used to obtain cipher input and output streams to read and write encrypted data.
+PingDirectory Server supports four types of cipher stream providers, which are used to obtain cipher input and output streams for reading and writing encrypted data.
 These are advanced configuration properties, listed in the PingData PingDirectory Server Reference.